Our Company is our Community

 The national population percentage of Indigenous Australians is under 3%.
 However, in the Northern Territory it is closer to 30%, many living in remote communities and speaking languages other than English.
 In the Northern Territory we have direct contact with, and are influenced by, Indigenous cultures.
 Tracks seeks ways to understand and celebrate the many Indigenous cultures that make up contemporary Australian culture.

 Tracks has a particularly strong relationship with the remote Warlpiri community of Lajamanu, 950 km south-west of Darwin.
 Together, since 1988, we have developed works that share both Warlpiri and Western cultures.
-A major outcome of these three decade collaboration is the Milpirri Festival a biannual event that draws the whole community together.
+A major outcome of these three decade collaboration is the Milpirri Festival a biennial event that draws the whole community together.

 See some great portraits of the people involved with Milpirri over the years - Milpirri People